tschf/ubdater/README.md

 ## Liecense

-This tool is licensed under ..
+This tool is licensed under MPL-2.0: Mozilla Public Licene, 2.0